Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

-We consider both PB and naive PB implementations for computing two-sided 95\% intervals for a projection $\langle X_0,\beta\rangle$.
+We consider both PB and naive PB implementations for computing two-sided 95\% intervals for $\mu(X_0) = \langle \beta, X_0 \rangle$.
 In the original data FPCR estimator $\hat{\beta}_{h_n}$ from \eqref{eq_fpcr} and estimated scaling $\hat{s}_n$ from \eqref{eq_sHat}, we varied the range of the truncation parameters $h_n, g_n \in\{1, \dots, 15\}$ and we set $k_n = 2 [n^{1/v}]$ with $v = 2a+1+v_1$ for a small $v_1 = 0.1$ for consistent estimation of $\hat{\beta}_{k_n}$ in scaling \eqref{eq_sHat} (cf.~Theorem~S3 of the supplement \cite{supp}).
 To recall, $k_n$ is used to reconstruct the residual as used in the scaling factor \eqref{eq_sHat}, $g_n$ is for constructing the bootstrap centering, and $h_n$ is the truncation used by the actual and bootstrap estimators (see \autoref{thm_pb}).
-For simplicity here, we focus on symmetrized intervals in the PB implementation involving bootstrap studentization (e.g., $T_{n,\hat{s}^*}^*(X_0)$ in \eqref{eq_SnHatStar_std}) as well as a naive PB counterpart defined by replacing scaling $\hat{s}_{h_n}(X_0)$ in \eqref{eq_SnStarCheck} with a bootstrap sample counterpart $\hat{s}_{h_n}^*(X_0)$ from $\hat{\beta}_{k_n, naive}^*=(\hat{\ga}_{k_n}^*)^{-1} \hat{\Dt}_n^*$; further comparisons with non-studentized versions of PB (e.g., $T_{n,\hat{s}}^*(X_0)$ in \eqref{eq_SnHatStar}) or non-symmetrized intervals can be found in the supplement \cite{supp}, though bootstrap studentization steps tend to induce the best performances.
-For comparison, we also consider intervals based on normal approximations with estimated scaling $\hat{s}_n$ (\autoref{thm_clt}) or residual bootstrap (RB) (cf.~\cite{YDN23RB}).
-For each generated data set, bootstrap distributions are approximated by 1000 Monte Carlo resamples.
+For simplicity here, we focus on symmetrized intervals in the PB implementation involving bootstrap estimated studentization (e.g., $T_{n,\hat{s}^*}^*(X_0)$ in \eqref{eq_SnHatStar_std}) as well as a naive PB counterpart defined {in \eqref{eq_SnStarCheck}.} { The symmetrized intervals are constructed by approximating the distribution of the absolute statistic $|T_n|$, instead of the original statistic $T_n$, with bootstrap (cf.~\cite{Hall88}).
+Namely, letting $\hat{c}$ be the $1-\ap/2$ quantile of the (bootstrap) distribution of $|T_n^*|$, where $T_n^*$ denotes the bootstrap statistic from either \eqref{eq_SnHatStar_std} or \eqref{eq_SnStarCheck}, the symmetrized confidence interval for $\mu(X_0) = \langle \beta, X_0 \rangle$ is constructed as $ \langle \hat{\beta}_n,X_0\rangle \pm \hat{c} \hat{s}_{h_n}(X_0) /\sqrt{n}$. } Further comparisons with other versions of PB (e.g., $T_{n,\hat{s}}^*(X_0)$ in \eqref{eq_SnHatStar}) or non-symmetrized intervals can be found in the supplement \cite{supp}, though estimated bootstrap studentization steps tend to induce the best performances.
+For comparison, we also consider intervals based on normal approximations with estimated scaling $\hat{s}_n$ (\autoref{thm_clt}), residual bootstrap (RB) (cf.~\cite{YDN23RB}), {and wild bootstrap (WB) \cite{HM91}.
+The WB method shares similarities to the RB up to the bootstrap error construction; the latter involves a random weighting of residuals by the two-point distribution as described in \cite{HM91}.} For each generated data set, bootstrap distributions are approximated by 1000 Monte Carlo resamples.